How Do Brain Injuries Impact Driving Skills?

-When someone experiences a traumatic brain injury, there are a wide variety of symptoms that they might experience.
-It is these symptoms combined with imaging (such as an MRI) that will help to diagnose the brain injury.
+When people experience a traumatic brain injury, there is a wide variety of symptoms that they might experience.
+It is these symptoms combined with imaging (such as an MRI) that will help to diagnose a brain injury.
 The type of brain injury will dictate the treatment; however, there are a number of long-term effects of these brain injuries that can seriously impact the patient and their loved ones for years to come.
 Among these long-term effects are: